forlond/phpunit-testing-tools/docs/doctrine_dbal.md

 Creates a new `TestDBALConnection` instance which extends from `Doctrine\DBAL\Connection`.

+> [!IMPORTANT]
+> The `TestDBALConnection` has limited functionalities, but it is possible to configure the result of any statement.
+> Use `TestDBALConnection::setResult` before using any other method that returns results.

 It is possible to pass a custom `Doctrine\DBAL\Configuration`, otherwise the `createConfiguration` method will be used.

 It is possible to pass a custom `Doctrine\DBAL\Platforms\AbstractPlatform`, otherwise the `createPlatform` method will